pierreburel/instafeed-bitsalad/README.md

 This is a fork of [instafeed.js](https://github.com/stevenschobert/instafeed.js) which uses [BitSalad.co](http://www.bitsalad.co) API instead of Instagram.
 User feed only.

 **NOTE**: I created this fork to fix existing projects using Instafeed since Instagram changed their API.
-You'd better should use [BitSalad.co](http://www.bitsalad.co)'s [salad-spinner](https://github.com/bitsalad/salad-spinner) if you're starting from scratch.
+You'd better use [BitSalad.co](http://www.bitsalad.co)'s [salad-spinner](https://github.com/bitsalad/salad-spinner) if you're starting from scratch.

 ## Installation